 Whether you take a traditional game outside or make up your own, playing games is a great way to spend a few hours as a family.
 Why not try having a go at playing a location-based game and increase your time spent outside?
 These popular games combine the latest in technology with outdoor activities such as walking and cycling.
 The OS Games Team have a series of reviews about the best outdoor games on the market, starting with Geocaching.

 The great things about autumn is that the sun sets early enough for the whole family to enjoy.
 Make sure you arrive around 15 minutes beforehand so you don't miss it and stay a little longer to see the colours light up the sky (if you're lucky!).

 The damp cool weather brings out all sorts of weird and wonderful fungi, from classic red spotted toadstools to impressive bracket fungus on old wood, and most children will be fascinated in these odd, hidden growths.
 Head out on a walk and see how many you can spot.
 They make wonderful photos!
 Avoid touching or eating any mushrooms unless you are able to positively identify them.

 Pick some points - around the garden or park for smaller children or a larger area for older children, draw or print a map and see who can make it around all the points in the quickest time.
 Remember that the fastest route between two points is not necessarily a straight line if there is more difficult terrain or a landscape feature such as a river in the way.
-If you enjoy this game, check out our beginner's guide to orienteering.

 Use an upside-down crate or pile of logs and cover it in some fallen leaves to encourage a hedgehog to hibernate in your garden (see how to build your own house here).
 It's best located in a quiet spot out of drafts, but don't worry about filling it with bedding - hedgehogs prefer to do that themselves.